richardjtelford/Zabinskie/README.md

 The file "make_limitations_of_high_res_quant_palaeo_manuscript.R" contains the `drake` plan that will run all analyses and render the manuscript as a PDF.

 Some data will need to be downloaded from public archives.
-The code will report when data are missing.
+The code will report when data are missing, where they can be downloaded from, where the files should be placed.

 ##Additional requirements